Dr. Mittal and colleagues from ME and Medicine win Provost Discovery Award on gastric biomechanics of obesity and diabetes

-HUB Article on recent paper by Prof. Mittal and co-authors on a new model of airborne transmission risk of COVID-19
+HUB Article on recent paper by Dr. Mittal and co-authors on a new model of airborne transmission risk of COVID-19

 FPCL research cited by New York Times – At the Masters’ 12th Hole, Shots Are Left Twisting in the Wind